game-stop/veejay/README.md

 ##Veejay Is A Visual Instrument

-*a 'visual' instrument and realtime video sampler*
+*a 'visual' instrument and realtime video sampler (for live video improvisation)*

-It allows you to "play" the video like you would play a piano.
+It allows you to "play" the video like you would play a piano

 While playing, you can record the resulting video directly to disk (video sampling), all effects are realtime and optimized for use on modern processors, Veejay likes the sound of your video's as much as their images: sound is kept in sync ( pitched when needed - trickplay) and delivered to JACK for possible further processing.